globalizejs/globalize/doc/api/plural/format-plural.md

 **value**

-A Number for which the plural message should be formatted for.
+A Number for which the plural message should be formatted.

 **messageData**